Victoria School Holidays 2021 to 2022

 Bendigo: Victoria’s fourth-largest city is a playground for kids.
 With an Alice in Wonderland-type Botanic garden, a play centre, a science and technology centre, art studios, pottery classes, and the deepest goldmine in Australia, there are many things to see and do.
 With a trampoline park and delicious food, there’s no room for kids to be bored.

 Rutherglen: This small town boasts Victorian architecture, a Heritage Walk, an 1872 Common School Museum, and an 1864 rectory.
-Bike trails, fishing, swimming and golf will keep the family occupied all holiday long.
+Bike trails, fishing, swimming, and golf will keep the family occupied all holiday long.
 Adults might enjoy visiting a number of wineries in the area, with many specialising in fortified wines.

 Mount Buller: Couched as the most accessible ski resort in Australia, Mount Buller is as attractive for family holidays during the Vic summer school holidays as well as in winter.
 Mount Buller offers skiing, tobogganing and snowshoeing during the winter Victoria school holidays.
-In summer, families can partake in rock climbing, visiting the sculpture park walk, mountain biking, hiking, horse riding and more.
+In summer, families can partake in rock climbing, visiting the sculpture park walk, mountain biking, hiking, horse riding, and more.

 Phillip Island: Boasting many child-friendly activities, Phillip Island is a popular destination for Victorians all year round.
 Kids will enjoy watching penguins return to dry land at night with Penguin Parade.
 They can visit the Churchill Island Heritage Farm and the Koala Conservation Centre.
 In summer, many families enjoy spending time at Cowes Beach.

 Mornington Peninsula: Just one hour’s drive from Melbourne, Mornington Peninsula is a popular region to visit, whether for a day trip or longer.
-It boasts hot springs, the Point Nepean National Park, Arthurs Seat gondola, Sunny Ridge Strawberry Farm, Ashcombe Maze and Lavender Gardens.
+It boasts hot springs, the Point Nepean National Park, Arthurs Seat gondola, Sunny Ridge Strawberry Farm, Ashcombe Maze, and Lavender Gardens.
 Children will enjoy visiting the Moonlit Sanctuary wildlife conservation park and Enchanted Adventure Gardens.
 With so many attractions on offer, it’s not hard to see why the Mornington Peninsula is worth visiting during the school holidays.

 Marysville: Yarra Valley’s Marysville is an ideal spot for outdoor, nature-loving folks.
 Play golf, visit a trout farm, get adventurous with 4WD tours and mountain biking, bushwalking, and roam through the sculpture gardens and wineries.
 During the winter Victoria school holidays, many families choose to stay at Marysville whilst skiing at Lake Mountain.

 Bright: Along the picturesque Great Alpine Road, the alpine village of Bright is popular with tourists.
 The town is nestled between several ski resorts, including Mount Hotham, Mount Buffalo, and Falls Creek.
 This makes it a popular town to visit during the Vic winter school holidays.
 The town has picnic spots, lookouts, and bushwalk trails to explore.
 In autumn, the foliage is stunning with its fiery shades.
-Bright is located a 3.5 hour drive northeast of Melbourne.
+Bright is located a 3.5-hour drive northeast of Melbourne.

 Wilsons Promontory: At Wilsons Promontory National Park, visitors can enjoy camping, bushwalking, surfing, and fishing.
 Contemporary coastal and river cabins are available as well as plain, old-fashioned camping.

 Lorne: Along the Great Ocean Road lies the famous beachside town of Lorne.
-Kids can swim in the patrolled beach, fish on the pier and explore rock pools and the nearby Otway National Park.
+Kids can swim on the patrolled beach, fish on the pier and explore rock pools and the nearby Otway National Park.
 It’s often possible to spot migrating whales during the Autumn and Spring Victoria school holidays.
 Families can wander down the main shopping strip and enjoy the Festival of Performing Arts in late August.

 Things to do at home